Die Wissenschaft hinter Edibles – was Studien sagen

 6. Medical Perspective

-According to the National Academies of Sciences (2017), oral cannabis preparations can significantly relieve pain, nausea and muscle spasms – without any strain on the lungs.
+According to the National Academies of Sciences (2017), oral cannabis preparations can significantly relieve pain, nausea, and muscle spasms – Completely without lung strain.
 Many patients therefore prefer capsules, oils or edibles to vaporizers.

 7. Risks according to science